JohnLockwood/CodeSolid.github.io/_pages/index.md

 title:     CodeSolid
 ---

-# CodeSolid

-CodeSolid is a boutique development shop that provides test automation outsourcing in Java and Ruby on Rails.
+CodeSolid is a test automation outsourcing company with a small team of talented developers who can help you quickly move your Java or Ruby test automation effort to completion.

-We pair a senior developer who can provide project jumpstart and architectural guidance with a junior engineer who can move your project forward while saving your company a ton of money.
-A typical pair combines over 20 years of experience between the two developers.

-We use Git, Selenium, and Jenkins to provide whatever test automation you need, running on Amazon EC2 instances.

-Best of all, we're fully employee owned and utterly focused on the success of your project.
-We don't take on more work than we can do, and we don't hard sell, ever.
+We automate tests using industry standard tools like JUnit, TestNG, and RSpec.
+We use Selenium and SoapUI to automate web UIs and web services.
+We are a family owned company consisting of a senior developer with over twenty years' experience and a talented and energetic newcomer.

+Our rates are reasonable, and we love writing tests every bit as much as we despise shipping bugs.